JKempczinski27/Dedicated-Send-Tracker/BREAKING-NEWS-ALERTS.md

 ## The Problem

-Official NFL roster APIs (like Sportradar) have a **24-48 hour lag** between when injuries occur and when they're officially updated:
+Official NFL roster APIs (like NFL.com) have a **24-48 hour lag** between when injuries occur and when they're officially updated:

 - **Day 0**: Player gets injured during game
 - **Day 0 (minutes later)**: Sports media reports the injury